-The improvements are privately owned and maintained and have existed at this location for many years.
-The boat dock and access ramp facilitate recreational boating because they are used for the docking and mooring of recreational boats.
+The subject facilities are privately owned and maintained and have existed at this location for many years.
+The boat dock and access ramp are used for the docking and mooring of recreational boats.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).